christopherkobayashi/tapclean/docs/adding_new_scanners.md

 Adding new scanners to TAPClean
 ===============================
-This is a cookbook intended to be used by FinalTAP and TAPClean scanner designers.
+This is a reference intended to be used by FinalTAP and TAPClean scanner designers.
 It gives guidelines and code examples to follow when writing NEW scanners.
-To integrate your new scanner inside the above mentioned tools check the document about adding new scanners to FinalTAP (by Stewart Wilson).
+To integrate a new scanner inside the above mentioned tools check the document about adding new scanners to FinalTAP (by Stewart Wilson).

 Definition of Terms
 -------------------
-*File*: plain data, ie. the information itself (a picture, a tune, a program, etc).
+*File* plain data, ie. the information itself (a picture, a tune, a program, etc).
-*Chunk*: the wrapped version of a file, as found on tapes.
+*Chunk* the wrapped version of a file, as found on tapes.
 Usually this means a stream of pulses made up of a *lead-in sequence*, a *sync pattern*, usually a *header* section, a *data* section, and possibly a *trailer*.

 Introduction
 ------------
-To be aware of what's going on here, we need to make a step back and point out what loader designers had to bear in mind before writing their own loader.
+To be fully aware of what's going on here, we need to make a step back and point out what loader designers had to bear in mind before writing their own loader.

 Basically, to encode data on a sequential media, the following things have to be provided: